miyako/4d-plugin-purge/README.md

 ### Build Information

 As explained [here](https://github.com/atnan/SMJobBlessXPC/issues/7), it is imperative to run ``SMJobBlessUtil.py`` before building the application.
+Do **not** update the project version, or the python script will fail.

 ## Syntax